PadWorld-Entertainment/worldofpadman/wop/mappack.pk3dir/wop_coloor_readme.txt

 	Originally created in the summer of 2008 in 2 days over a weekend for WoP 1.2, I had already forgotten about this map until I recently found it on Ben's server.
 Since it was barely playable due to missing textures, I decided to port it to WoP 1.6.
-	The map file in this pk3 stands under the GPL v3.
+	Now it is available for WoP 1.7 and stands under the CC-BY-NC.

 Gametypes: